-#23 Updated by Robin Mills almost 2 years ago
+#23 Updated by Robin Mills about 2 years ago

 Let's not bother about the Logo font.
 I spent a little time on this yesterday.
 It's easy to change, however finding "better" is subjective.
 I also tried drawing "Exiv2" with lines (instead of a font).
 That's easy as well, but better?
 Once more, it's very subjective.

 Can you do one of three things with XMPsdk:

 1) Move it to "Target" 1.0 (it'll be done eventually)

 2) Open a new target 0.27 and assign #941 to 0.27 (and you or I will do it)

 3) Leave it assigned to you for 0.26 (I can't commit to this for 0.26)